How to use Bias Tape

 Using bias tape to create a seam on an unfinished edge is referred to as a Hong Kong Finish.
 It really makes a huge difference in the outcome of your garments; it instantly makes something that was handmade into something that looks like it was made by a professional.
 To use bias tape as a seam finish, all you have to do is stitch a side of the tape to the unfinished edge so that it has a ¼ inch seam.

-You Might Be Interested In Albert Cloth Fabric: History, Properties, Uses, Care, Where to Buy
+You Might Be Interested In Camlet Fabric: History, Properties, Uses, Care, Where to Buy

 Bindings